aboutcode-org/scancode-toolkit/docs/source/getting-started/newcomer.rst

 ScanCode Versions
 ^^^^^^^^^^^^^^^^^

 #.
-You can see all Scancode Toolkit versions on the `GitHub release page <https://github.com/aboutcode-org/scancode-toolkit/releases>`_.
+You can see all ScanCode-Toolkit versions on the `GitHub release page <https://github.com/aboutcode-org/scancode-toolkit/releases>`_.
 #.
 Read the `CHANGELOG <https://github.com/aboutcode-org/scancode-toolkit/blob/develop/CHANGELOG.rst>`_ for more information on specific releases.
 #.
-If you want to use/test a specific version of Scancode Toolkit, you can follow the instructions
+If you want to use/test a specific version of ScanCode-Toolkit, you can follow the instructions
    in :ref:`source_code_install` docs.

 ----